FredKSchott/snowpack/docs/07-advanced-usage.md

   ]
 ```

+#### Babel Plugin Options

+- `dir`: Optional.
+A custom path to your 'web_modules/' directory.
+- `importMap`: Optional.
+A custom path to your 'import-map.json' file.
+- `optionalExtensions`: Optional, Defaults to `false`.
+Toggle behavior to add missing JS extensions to local/relative imports.
+Support for these "partial imports" is currently being phased out of Node.js, but our plugin supports them via this option to help you migrate older projects to Snowpack.

 **TTypeScript Support:** If you use [TTypescript](https://github.com/cevek/ttypescript) (note: this is a separate tool from TypeScript) you can use the [@magic-works/ttypescript-browser-like-import-transformer](https://github.com/Jack-Works/ttypescript-browser-like-import-transformer) plugin to support package name imports.
 The transformer reads import declarations in your source code and rewrites them to full `"/web_modules/${PACKAGE_NAME}.js"` URLs that run in the browser.

 ``` js